SharePoint/sp-dev-docs/docs/sp-add-ins/ux-design-for-sharepoint-add-ins.md

 ---
-title: UX design for SharePoint Add-ins ms.date: 11/01/2017 ms.prod: sharepoint
+title: UX design for SharePoint Add-ins
+description: User experience (UX) options when you build add-ins in SharePoint, including UX scenarios in cloud-hosted add-ins and SharePoint-hosted add-ins. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # UX design for SharePoint Add-ins

-Learn about the user experience (UX) options that you have when you build add-ins in SharePoint.

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

 As a developer, you should always give high priority to the user experience (UX) when you are creating add-ins.
 The model for SharePoint Add-ins offers many UX components and mechanisms that help you build a great user experience.
 The user experience in the add-in model is also flexible enough to let you use the techniques and platforms that best adapt to the needs of end users.

+<a name="SP15_UXdesignapps_overview"> </a>
 ## High-level overview of add-in UX in SharePoint
-<a name="SP15_UXdesignapps_overview"> </a>

 As the add-in developer, you have to know the architecture of your add-in.
 After you determine how your add-in will be distributed in remote and SharePoint platforms, you can decide among the available alternatives for building your add-in UX.
 You might ask yourself the following questions: